 Going public is a decision and as such is endogenous.
 So it is hard to tell whether firms that chose to go public are different in some other dimension, which is correlated with a lower level of integrity.
-One way to address this problem would be to find some instruments for the going public decision.
-We tried with some instruments based on the evidence in Pagano et al. (1998), but they were weak.
+One way to address this problem would be to find some instruments for the going-public decision.
+We tried with some instruments based on the evidence in Pagano, Panetta, and Zingales (1998), but they were weak.
 An alternative is to conduct an event study of firms that went public to see whether they indeed experience a drop in integrity around the time of the IPO.
-Unfortunately, in the GPTW sample there are only two firms for which we have data both before and after the IPO.
-The results for these two firms are reported in Figure 2.
-The names of the firms have been removed to respect the confidentiality agreement with GPTW.
+Unfortunately,